XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Tasks/SCALEUP-T002.md

 ## Before you start this challenge

 This challenge needs some prerequisites.
-Run the following command in your Terminal windows of you GitHub Codespace to set this up.
+Run the following command in your Terminal windows of your GitHub Codespace to set this up.

 ```powershell
 .workshop/workshop-step.ps1  Start "SCALEUP-T002"